 Learning from your fellow students and University personnel is one of the strongest reasons to attend GOMACO University.

-Dennis Clausen, Director of Training, Rod Schneider, Training Coordinator, and Doug Comstock, Technical Publications Coordinator, have a combined total of over 94 years of job site and classroom experience.
+Rod Schneider, Director of Training, and Doug Comstock, Parts Manager and Classroom Instructor, have a combined total of over 65 years of job site and classroom experience.
 Instructors also include GOMACO service personnel, who have a world of experience in setting up and working with GOMACO equipment.
 The instructors enjoy talking and building relationships with customers and students.
 A wealth of knowledge can also be found amongst your fellow classmates.
 Attendees can visit and learn from other students during the entire week, both in the classroom and working in the shop areas.

 Our goal at GOMACO University is to provide everyone involved with GOMACO equipment with the skills and knowledge needed to profitably and safely operate and maintain their machines.
 We strive to provide attendees with an educational week of classes and a rewarding University experience.